 But the real apex of the trek through this moderately humid environment was when we approached an unassuming tree that in the Quechua language, they call yawar wiki, or blood tree.
 José approached it, poked it with his machete, and to our amazement, it started bleeding…red blood.
 He let some of the gooey blood flow on to his fingers, then came over to me looking at my arms for a bruise or a sore.
 Not hard to find on me, as I’m always running into things or scraping my knee.

-When he found a rather raw spot on my elbow, he rubbed it with the blood of the tree and smiled and said in his broken English, “good to go.”
+When he found a rather raw spot on my elbow, he rubbed it with the blood of the tree, smiled, and said in his broken English, “good to go.”
 He went on to explain the healing properties of this red tree resin, used locally for centuries kind of like a combination between a band-aid and a quick-acting neosporin.
 It immediately foams into a white substance when it contacts your skin, then over the next couple of days heals the sore to a vanishing point.
 In Spanish they call it Sangre de Drago, or blood of the dragon.

 Getting to the Jumandy Caves

-Another 30 minutes walking, we came to a beautiful waterfall spilling over the mouth to a cave.
+After another 30 minutes of walking, we came to a beautiful waterfall spilling over the mouth of a cave.
 I was so enamored with the healing process on my elbow, that despite the growing humidity of the morning, I was willing to decline the opportunity to go for a refreshing dunk underneath the cascading silver stream.
-José assured me that sangre de drago has had eons of evolution to adapt, and that it is resilient to water, so with that I shucked my shirt and boots and showered myself in the cold refreshing falls.
+José assured me that sangre de drago has had eons of evolution to adapt and that it is resilient to water, so with that I shucked my shirt and boots and showered myself in the cold refreshing falls.
 Not even the trip a day later to the famous Jumandy Caves, where you literally must swim through portions of serpentine tunnels, would perturb yawar wiki from continuing with its magic, and a few days later, the scab was completely gone, what would have taken over a week to heal with over-the-counter western medicine.

 When I was back in Quito, describing how much I was impressed with sangre de drago, an Ecuadorian friend nodded her head and walked to the bathroom medicine cabinet to return with a little bottle of it with a handwritten label.
 The substance is commonly sold in small quantities at local outdoor markets by folks from the countryside, usually indigenous families who bring various types of fruit and medicinal plants with them to market for sale.